lingxiao/story-board/experiments/docker-tut/README.md

 	`docker run busybox echo "hello world"`

-6. check all containers that are running with: `docker ps` check all containers that ever ran: `docker ps -a`
+6. check all containers that are running with: `docker ps`

+   check all containers that ever ran: `docker ps -a`

+7. Running more than one command in a container:

+	`docker run -it busybox sh`

+	allow us to run an interactive shell.
+Note we are now in the busybox container as if it's a virtual machine and presumably we can develop everything in there

+8.

 ## source:
 * https://prakhar.me/docker-curriculum/